Skip to content

 A complete login validation flow that: - Navigates to your app - Logs in using credentials - Verifies the user reached the home page via a welcome message - Generates a report you can inspect

 New scaffolds start clean.
-That means everything you create here — environments, locators, test cases — reflects how real projects are structured in AppraiseJS.
+That means everything you create here — environments, modules, suites, tags, locators, and test cases — reflects how real projects are structured in AppraiseJS.

 UI path

-Environments Modules Locators Test Suites Test Cases Test Runs Reports
+Environments Modules Test Suites Test Cases Inline Tags Inline Locators Test Runs Reports

 This quick start builds a login validation flow that confirms a successful login by asserting a welcome message on the home page.